likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario4/04-Configure_S3_client.md

 Lets run the s3cmd command with the configure parameter so we can do a bootstrap config of our s3 client, we are going to first create the configuration for the dc1 zone:

-Please fill in the requested data by the application, we use the Access Key and the Secret key from the summit19 user that we created previously, and use s3.dc1.summit.lab as the S3 endpoint:
+Please fill in the requested data by the application, we use the Access Key and the Secret key from the *summit19* user that we created previously, and use *s3.dc1.summit.lab* as the *S3 endpoint*:

 Here is and example: